r-frizzo/boschettona2023/README.md

 ![App Screenshot](./bosc_ghebo_nat_git_cut.png)
 # boschettona2023

-This repository contains the R Scripts and Genome-scale metabolic models (GEMs) used to analyse the data from the paper Viral lysis and host reprogramming impact carbohydrate, amino acid, and osmolyte cycling in salt marsh tidal creek sediments".
+This repository contains the R Scripts and Genome-scale metabolic models (GEMs) from the paper "Viral lysis and host reprogramming impact carbohydrate, amino acid, and osmolyte cycling in salt marsh tidal creek sediments".
 Sequencing reads are available at NCBI (PRJNA1226540).

 ## Scripts